bioidiap/bob.ip.binseg/doc/results/baselines/index.rst

 * Benchmark results for models: DRIU, HED, M2U-Net and U-Net.
-* Models are trained and tested on the same dataset (**numbers in bold** indicate number of parameters per model).
+* Models are trained and tested on the same dataset (**numbers in bold** indicate approximate number of parameters per model).
 Models are trained for a fixed number of 1000 epochs, with a learning rate of 0.001 until epoch 900 and then 0.0001 until the end of the training.
+* During the training session, an unaugmented copy of the training set is used as validation set.
+We keep checkpoints for the best performing networks based on such validation set.
+The best performing network during training is used for evaluation.
 * Database and model resource configuration links (table top row and left column) are linked to the originating configuration files used to obtain these results.